Gulf Coast Visitor Center, Everglades National Park

 World-famous Everglades photographer Clyde Butcher's black-and-white photography is on display at his gallery located within the Big Cypress National Preserve.
 Big Cypress Gallery displays an extensive selection of Clyde's work, which ranges in size from 16x20 inches to 5x9 feet.

 There are still some classic old-style Florida roadside attractions that feature lots of big alligators on display.
-Animal handlers get up close with alligators to show visitors the power of their jaws and their quick speed.
-Some of these include Wooten's on the Tamiami Trail and Jungle Erv's in Everglades City.
+Animal handlers get up close with alligators to show visitors the power of their jaws and their quick speed at Wooten's on the Tamiami Trail.
+Learn about the legend of the Everglades skunk ape at the Skunk Ape Research Center alongside Trail Lakes Campground.
+You might not spot a skunk ape, but you can pick up some great swag as souvenirs.